ghostlexly/gpu-video-wallpaper/readme.md

 ## Installation

-To install, simply run `ìnstaller.sh`, which will set up all dependencies, install the necessary files to your system and optionally create a start menu entry.
+To install, simply run `ìnstall.sh`, which will set up all dependencies, install the necessary files to your system and optionally create a start menu entry.

 ## Dependencies

-All dependencies will be
+All dependencies will be installed when running `install.sh`.

+- python3-pyqt5
 - xrandr
 - pcregrep
 - mpv